pcoder93/Hailo-triton-server/README.md

-# Using Hailo AI accelarator with Nvidia triton server
+# Using Hailo AI accelerator with Nvidia Triton Server

 We can leverage the triton server's python backend to customize it for use with ONNX Runtime and [hailo-8 AI processor](https://hailo.ai/products/ai-accelerators/hailo-8-ai-accelerator/?gad_source=1#hailo8-overview) or [intel OpenVINO compatible Devices](https://docs.openvino.ai/2024/about-openvino/compatibility-and-support/supported-devices.html).